UK Inflation Calculator 2026/27

 Common starting points — each a dedicated page with the CPI-adjusted value and context for that year.

 This UK inflation calculator uses official ONS Consumer Prices Index data (series D7BT) to adjust any pound amount between two years.
-The same series HMRC and the Bank of England cite as the headline UK inflation measure.
+CPI is the headline UK inflation measure cited by HMRC, the Bank of England, the Office for Budget Responsibility, and the Office for National Statistics.

 How to read the result